nickeblewis/theramblingphotographer/markdown/blog/gardens/our-own/april-14/index.md

 ---
 title: The April Garden
-summary: Here at TRP we are totally stuck much like everyone else and no walks are taking place beyond the household.
-So I thought it would be a good idea to explore my very own garden...
+summary: Here at TRP we are self-isolating much like everyone else and no walks are taking place beyond the household.
+So I thought it would be a good idea to explore my very own garden.
+To treat it as our own micro National Park!
 slug: the-april-garden
 date: 2020-04-14
 published: true